1. What are textiles?

 4. Where can I donate my textiles?

-Textile donation bins are located across Nova Scotia at a variety of retail and grocery stores, malls, gas stations, Enviro-Depots and other businesses.
+Textile donation sites are located across Nova Scotia at a variety of retail and grocery stores, malls, gas stations, Enviro-Depots and other businesses.
 To find the location nearest you, click here.
 Locations may have restrictions on items accepted.
 Please check with your local listing.

 5. Why should I donate textiles?